-The results from the EBM suggests that neglected processes in the analytic model can have a sizeable influence.
-Although the growth-thickness feedback still dominates the results.
-In the discussion which follows we consider the influence of ice dynamics.
+The results from the EBM suggest that neglected processes in the analytic model can have a sizeable influence, although the growth-thickness feedback still dominates the results.
+In the discussion that follows we consider the influence of ice dynamics.

 5. Discussion of the role of ice dynamics